 In winter the main activity in this area is cross-country skiing but it is still possible to go walking close to Sognsvann.
 One of my favourites is to head up to Vettakollen.
 The signposted trail starts by Sognsvann lake (take the the subway to Sognsvann and take the path to the left just by the shop by the lake and then left again) and it’s about 4km to the top, which opens up to one of the best views of Oslo.
 To the west you see the skijump arena at Holmenkollen, looking down from above!
+You can also go directly from the Vettakollen subway station.

 For the complete Norwegian experience, pack a little picnic with some oranges, a thermos with hot coffee and the Kvikk Lunsj chocolate bar to eat at the top!